Aminocd/slate/source/index.html.md

-amount-atomic | The amount of currency spent, in atomic units (each whole unit is composed of 10^10 atomic units) product-id | The ID of the product that was ordered product-name | The name of the product that was ordered product-quantity | The quantity of the product that was ordered created-at | The time and date when the micro currency order was created updated-at | The time and date when the micro currency order was last updated
+amount-atomic | The amount of currency spent, in atomic units (each whole unit is composed of 10^10 atomic units) product-id | The ID of the product that was ordered product-name | The name of the product that was ordered product-image-url | The URL of the image of the product that was ordered product-quantity | The quantity of the product that was ordered created-at | The time and date when the micro currency order was created updated-at | The time and date when the micro currency order was last updated